Set up delivery settings

 5. Click Continue to return to the service level to add a new delivery rate or to save your delivery service.

-Note: This feature will be removed from the advanced delivery costs and become API-only.
+Note: This feature will be removed from the advanced delivery costs and become API only.
 When notified, you'll be required to remove the subtables assigned to your delivery services.
-Learn more about delivery settings through the Content API.
+Learn more about delivery settings through Content API.

 Products that can't be delivered